 Identify renewal-eligible clients and encourage them to file timely applications.
 Screen potential renewal applicants and ensure that all applications are properly completed before submitting.
 Make sure current DACA holders submit their renewal application within 1 year of their most recent DACA grant's expiration.
 Conduct outreach and educate the community about current developments and how they affect the adjudication of initial and renewal applications.
-Consider conducting virtual education and screening events through Zoom or Facebook Live.

 Advise clients of the benefits and risks of travel with advance parole.
 Traveling and returning to the United States with advance parole authorization may help some immediate relatives to satisfy the INA § 245(a) requirement of having been "inspected and admitted or paroled," and create eligibility for adjustment of status.
 Screen clients carefully for inadmissibility issues before they travel.
 While DACA applicants are not required to demonstrate admissibility in order to receive DACA, inadmissibility issues, particularly related to crimes, may be considered when determining whether to allow a DACA recipient to re-enter, even if they have been granted advance authorization to travel.
-USCIS is currently posting processing times for I-131 applications that exceed nine months.